feast: The Faithfulness of God (Part Three)

 Given 10-Oct-09; Sermon #FT09-08-PM; 73 minutes

-John Ritenbaugh, reflecting on "Heavenly places in Christ", asserts that Christianity is an other-worldly religion, where we walk by faith, not by sight.
+The phrase "heavenly places in Christ" indicates that Christianity is an other-worldly religion, where we walk by faith, not by sight.
 We are to be "cut out" from the world in order to be a "cut above" through our sanctification, emulating the holiness of God.
 We find within ourselves a dual set of natures, carnal and spiritual.
 If we choose spirituality, we will have a sense of contentment and tranquility, but if we choose carnality we will have grief and a guilty conscience.
 God's view of us is that we are adults, forced to choose between two realities.
 This process began with God having chosen us before the foundation of the world that we should become holy.
-Because of His calling, placing us within the Lamb"s book of Life, His light of truth has penetrated deep within us.
+Because of His calling, placing us within the Lamb's book of Life, His light of truth has penetrated deep within us.
 Although God treats everybody fairly, He does not treat everybody equally, nor does He gift everyone equally, but as He wills for the good of the church.
-It is totally God's decision to do what God wants with His creation.
+It is totally God's decision to do what He wants with His creation.
 Our God does not owe any man anything.
 God does not force anyone to disbelieve Him, bringing the death penalty upon them.
 We should know that God is absolutely faithful to His promises and that we attain salvation is entirely by grace; God owes us absolutely nothing.
 As our forbear Moses, we are entered into the Book of Life.
 We are registered in heaven, entered into the book of life when we are born again and are in Christ, prepared to fulfill a role in God's family and kingdom.
 In the future, the whole house of Israel will have the opportunity to receive salvation in the second resurrection.

 We will begin this sermon by turning to Ephesians 1 where I left off the other day, expounding on Paul's statement regarding "heavenly places in Christ."
 I said then that Christianity is an "other worldly religion."
 "Heavenly places" identifies the source of our election and calling.
 It is where our leadership is headquartered, and from which our guidance is given, and the standards are set.
 We are to live life in this present evil world all the while focusing on the "other" world, guided and activated by faith, not by sight.
 Paul stated this in Colossians 1:1-4 which I will read to you just to remind you what he said.